Hops Latent Viroid: This Yield-Killing Cannabis Virus Is Spreading!

-There is an extremely damaging virus sweeping across Canadian cannabis crops and drastically affecting crop quality and yield.
-You may not be familiar with the virus as it is relatively new to cannabis, with the earliest known infections emerging from California in 2017.
+There is an extremely damaging virus sweeping across North America, infecting cannabis crops and drastically affecting crop quality and yield.
+You may not be familiar with the virus as it is relatively new to cannabis crops, with the earliest known infections emerging from California in 2017.

-Plants infected with HLV may become stunted, with diminished yields, brittle branching, reduced flowering, diminished THC levels and trichome production.
+Plants infected with HpLVd may become stunted, with diminished yields, brittle branching, reduced flowering, diminished THC levels and trichome production.
 THC and cannabinoid production in infected plants has been shown to be reduced by 50-70%!
 The virus will continue to degrade cannabinoid production through generations of propagating infected mother plants.

 For licensed producers, detection and eradication of the virus is not something to be taken lightly.
 The recreational market has dictated a demand for high THC cannabis, with rich terpene profiles.
 The Hops Latent Viroid can compromise the quality, quantity and vigor of a crop, representing unacceptable losses to an LP's bottom line.
-It is, however, hard to fully quantify such losses yet due to the tight-lipped nature of the industry's close-guarded secrets.
+It is hard to fully quantify such losses yet due to the tight-lipped nature of the industry's close-guarded secrets.

 As the industry adapts to the spread of the Hops Latent Viroid, experts say they should also take it as a warning of potential pathogenic mutations that could affect crops in the future.
 Cannabis grown at a commercial scale in Canada is still quite new, and we are likely to see other viruses that adapt and spread through commercial production practices.

 Do you like cannabis cultivation articles like this?
 Check out our blog!

 Leave A Reply